 Don’s Advice: Before hiring a handyman or handywoman, make a list of the repairs and tasks that you have in mind, and put the most urgent ones at the top of the list.
 By doing this, you can make the most of their time.

 Get recommendations from friends, neighbors, family, or local community groups who have previously hired a handyperson.
-Their firsthand experiences are the best way to find good help and can provide valuable insights into the reliability and quality of workmanship.
+Word-of-mouth from firsthand experiences are the best way to find good help and can provide valuable insights into the reliability and quality of workmanship.

 Additionally, conduct online research on a site like Yelp to find professionals near you.
 Look at ratings and take the time to read customer reviews.
-By doing this, you’ll spot helpful information that will help guide you to the right person or service.
+By doing these types of basic background checks, you’ll spot helpful information that will help guide you to the right person or service.